Creating a Catechist Handbook

 - Earthquake- how to shelter during an earthquake

-- You may wish to show the video “Run, Hide, Fight” to your catechists and create a plan for dealing with a violent intruder.
+- You may wish to show the School Safety Intruder Videos available through the CMG platform (what is used to update Safe Environment training) to your catechists and create a plan for dealing with a violent intruder.

 - During any emergency situation, have your class list with you and account for each student after moving to a new location and again once the situation is over.